Surpassing all expectations: Yishun, Innova JC students rise to challenge of planning combined orientation

 With the merger of YJC and IJC next year, these freshmen will become the pioneer batch of the new Yishun Innova Junior College.
 And planning the orientation for this pioneer batch of students was no easy task: Not only was it important to plan a programme that gave these new students ample opportunities to bond and make friends, but there was also a need to ensure there was an equal representation of both schools’ heritage and culture.

-But the 60-odd student leaders from both colleges who formed the organising committee rose to the challenge with aplomb – and a healthy dose of creativity.
+But the 60-plus student leaders from both colleges who formed the organising committee rose to the challenge with aplomb – and a healthy dose of creativity.

 In naming the new houses, for example, one issue the organising committee faced was to reconcile the two vastly different themes both colleges had for their houses, explained Shatihish Rajandran, a house captain from IJC.
 At his school, he said houses were named after constellations like Aquila and Sagittarius.
 But at YJC, they were named after areas in the college’s vicinity, like Pierce, Admiralty and Rodney.